raspberrypilearning/octapi-calculating-pi/en/step_9.md

     # Create a job
     job = cluster.submit(ran_seed, no_of_points)
-    job.id = i # associate an ID to the job
+    job.id = i # Associate an ID to the job

     # Add this job to the list of jobs
     jobs.append(job)